trognlien/UEDGE/README.md

 A fully implicit numerical algorithm is used that allows both Newton-like iterations to steady state and time-dependent solutions with large time-steps.
 A preconditioning matrix is obtained by approximate (ILUT) inversion of a numerical finite-difference Jacobian, which is then used in a Newton-Krylov solution algorithm.
+A finite-volume differencing algorithm is used.
 Over 95% of the coding is in Fortran with the remainder being C.

 # Authors contributing to V7 release
 T.D.
 Rognlien, I. Joseph, W.H.
 Meyer, M.E.
 Rensink, and M.V.
 Umansky, LLNL